About this course

 Entry requirements

-- Standard offer: 120 UCAS Tariff points from up to four qualifications (two of which must be A-level equivalent including Biology grade C
+- Standard offer: 120 UCAS Tariff points from up to four qualifications including A-level equivalent Biology grade C

-- Contextual offer: 112 UCAS Tariff points from up to four qualifications (two of which must be A-level equivalent including Biology grade C
+- Contextual offer: 112 UCAS Tariff points from up to four qualifications including A-level equivalent Biology grade C

 Contextual offers